(Updated: June 7, 2022)

 Given the convenience of this, valet parking is understandably more expensive than self-parking.
 Here are the valet parking rates at Caesars Palace Las Vegas:

 Hotel guests do not receive free valet parking.
 They must pay the same rates as non-guests.
-However, valet is complimentary for Caesars Rewards members at the Platinum, Diamond, and Seven Stars levels.

 How Valet Parking Works at Caesars Palace Las Vegas